Shaq Thompson: Professional career

+Carolina Panthers

 2015

 The Carolina Panthers selected Thompson in the first round (25th overall) of the 2015 NFL Draft.
 He was the third outside linebacker, behind Bud Dupree and Shane Ray, and seventh edge rusher drafted in 2015.

-On May 7, 2015, the Carolina Panthers signed Thompson to a four-year, $8.80 million contract that includes $7.17 million guaranteed and a signing bonus of $4.66 million.
+On May 7, 2015, the Panthers signed Thompson to a four-year, $8.80 million contract that includes $7.17 million guaranteed and a signing bonus of $4.66 million.

 Thompson was not able to attend training camp until Washington's school year ended due to the NFL's policy on rookies being unable to join training camp until the conclusion of the school year.
 Throughout training camp, he competed for the job as the starting outside linebacker against A. J. Klein.
 Head coach Ron Rivera named Thompson the starting strongside linebacker, alongside Thomas Davis Sr. and middle linebacker Luke Kuechly.

-He make his professional regular season debut and first career start in the Carolina Panthers' season-opening 20–9 victory at the Jacksonville Jaguars.
+He make his professional regular season debut and first career start in the Panthers' season-opening 20–9 victory at the Jacksonville Jaguars.
 On September 27, 2015, Thompson recorded a season-high seven combined tackles and made his first career sack on Drew Brees in a 27–22 victory against the New Orleans Saints.
 In Week 6, he collected four combined tackles before leaving the 27–23 victory at the Seattle Seahawks due to a knee sprain.
-The knee injury sidelined him for the next two games (Weeks 7-8).
+The knee injury sidelined him for the next two games (Weeks 7–8).
 On January 3, 2016, Thompson tied his season-high with seven combined tackles during a 38–10 win against the Tampa Bay Buccaneers.
 He finished his rookie season in 2015 with a total of 50 combined tackles (32 solo), two pass deflections, and a sack in 14 games and ten starts.

-The Panthers finished first in the NFC South with a 15-1 record and received a first round bye.
-On January 17, 2016, Thompson started his first career playoff game and assisted on one tackle during the Panthers' 31–24 victory against the Seattle Seahawks in the NFC Divisional Round.
+The Panthers finished first in the NFC South with a 15–1 record and received a first round bye.
+On January 17, 2016, Thompson started his first career playoff game and assisted on one tackle during the Panthers' 31–24 victory against the Seattle Seahawks in the National Football Conference (NFC) Divisional Round.
 The Panthers defeated the Arizona Cardinals 49–15 in the NFC Championship the following week.
 On February 7, 2016, Thompson appeared in Super Bowl 50 and recorded five combined tackles as the Panthers were defeated 24–10 by the Denver Broncos.